brooth/jeta-site/mysite/home/markdown/collectors.md

         Map<EventType, EventHandler> handlers;
     }

-Commonly used practice, is to create an xml file and register all the handlers in it.
+Commonly used practice is to create an xml file and register all the handlers in it.
 In the event manager we must parse the xml and load these handlers through `Class.forName()`:

     :::java
     class HandlerOne implements EventHandler {